ThatQuiz Test Library Take this test now

 B) An individual on the life of his mistress

-C) An individual on the life of his spouse
+C) An individual on his own life

 • 32.
 The basic coverage provided by the life insurance policies may be supplemented by a separate provision that provides coverage for accidental amounts or of a different nature.
 Collectively these provisions are known as

-B) assignment
+B) dividends

 C) riders